Aveglia/vAMPirus/README.md

 # New in vAMPirus version 2.0.0

-1. (EXPERIMENTAL) Added Minimum Entropy Decomposition analysis using the oligotyping program produced by the Meren Lab.
-This allows for sequence clustering based on sequence positions of interest (biologically meaningful) or top positions with the highest Shannon's Entropy (read more here: https://merenlab.org/software/oligotyping/ ; and below).
+1. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).

-2. Added more useful taxonomic classification of sequences leveraging the RVDB annotation database and/or NCBI taxonomy files (see manual for more info).
+2. Added further taxonomic classification of sequences using the RVDB annotation database and/or NCBI taxonomy files (see manual for more info).

 3. Replaced the used of MAFFT with muscle v5 (Edgar 2021) for more accurate virus gene alignments (see https://www.biorxiv.org/content/10.1101/2021.06.20.449169v1.full).